 It is already collecting pledges on new jobs, internships, training places, start-up funding, free online university courses and more.
 Companies such as Nokia, Telefónica, SAP, Cisco, HP, Alcatel-Lucent, Randstad, ENI, Telenor Group, ARM, as well as the CIO community, CEPIS (Council of European Professional Informatics Societies) and Digital Europe were in the first wave of those committing to act.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

-saying that what is very interesting is that we know that the digital economy has been growing by about 100.000 jobs a year, and there is virtually no sector that can say that in the European economy at the moment; but what we also know is that by 2015 up to 900.000 vacancies will exist, and that is ridiculous, that is really crazy at a time when you have youth unemployment, about 50% in some European Member States, general unemployment approaching 12%; so more needs to be done to deliver the right training, help people with mobility, make sure their skills get certified so that all of these vacancies can get filled by people who are just entering the job market, young people, people who've lost their jobs because of the crisis; they want to bridge that gap between the digital sector and the unemployment problem;
+And what it is very interesting here is that we know that the digital economy is being growing by about 100.000 jobs a year.
+And there is actually no sector that can say that in the European economy at the moment.
+What we also know is that by 2015 up to 900.000 vacancies will exist.
+And that is ridiculous, it is really crazy at a time when you have youth unemployment, about 50% in some European Member States, general unemployment approaching 21 %.
+So what we have got to do is do more deliver the right training, help people with mobility, make sure the skills get satisfied so that all of these vacancies can get filled by people who are just entering the job market now, young people, people who lost their jobs because of the crisis.
+We want to fill that gap between the digital sector and unemployment sector.